bgoncharov/MsgServer/README.md

 <h1>Simple Java server</h1>

-This server can hekp you to build youк own servers with Java.
+This server can help you to build your own servers with Java.